-- “Let me tell you guys, Jenny is the bomb!
+- “Let me tell you guys, Quinn is the bomb!
 She’s so good at what she does and she will be honest.
 Sometimes I want to close my ears as I just want to be lazy, but she really helps us to stretch and do better.”

 - “I have been going through all your tips in that thread (lots of solid gold in there) and I noticed that you mentioned offerings.
 I would certainly be interested, so hey, please name your price and take my money!”

-- “MASSIVE THANKS Jenny.
+- “MASSIVE THANKS Quinn.
 Have just watched the video – twice – and written down all of your suggestions.
 You’ve really understood where I’ve actually been struggling so it was great to have it all laid out for me.
 Will def concentrate on the wording and home page first, might have to find a new template now that’s a bit more flexible Thanks again xxx”

 Score!
 This means I’m on the right track and on to something, but I’m not out of the woods just yet.
 More research and process development is needed.